Mandeep-Andey/Mandeep-Andey/README.md

 - 👋 Hi, I’m @Mandeep-Andey
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming.
-- 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on WebDev Projects, DSA related stuff.
 - 📫 How to reach me andeymandeep@gmail.com

 <!---